 Because the weather is agreeable a good portion of the year, Birmingham is an outdoorsy place to visit.
-Bring your clubs for rounds of golf at a number of handsome public courses (see Swing Time itineraries).
-Load your mountain bikes on the car.
+Bring your clubs for rounds of golf at a number of handsome public courses or load your mountain bikes on the car.
 (Yes, Birmingham has mountains.)
 Come for the fun and adventure.

 Start the day with an early breakfast at Bogue’s, a real Birmingham tradition.
 They open at 6 so you can get an early start and plenty of protein with menu items such as the Linebacker Breakfast.